 “We’re very excited to welcome Kara to the Smeal College of Business community,” says Charles H. Whiteman, John and Becky Surma Dean of Smeal.
 “She has a deep appreciation for the unique dimensions of the executive MBA format and how it can serve high-potential students and their organizations.
 Kara will play a critical leadership role as we look to grow the Smeal EMBA in the Philadelphia region.”

-Keenan received her master’s degree in higher education administration from Columbia University and her undergraduate degrees in English and political science from Trinity College.
+Keenan received her master’s degree in higher education administration from Columbia Business School and her undergraduate degrees in English and political science from Trinity College.

 Saint Mary’s College